-When you make a chain you’ll see that it looks like a plait.
-Have your chain this way round to count the stitches.
-The back of a chain has a row of bumps.
-Some patterns will call for you to insert your hook into specific loops of a chain or into the bumps on the back.
+When you make a chain you’ll see that it looks like a plait – we’ll often refer to crochet chains looking like little V shapes.
+When learning how to crochet you’ll want your crochet chain this way round, as it’s a lot simpler to work your first row of stitches into the V shape as well as making it easier to count your crochet stitches.
+The back of a chain has a row of bumps, and some patterns will call for you to insert your hook into specific loops of a chain or into these bumps on the back.
+You can find out more about this in our guide of how to crochet in the front and back loops

 Hold the hook in your right hand, and both the yarn end and the working yarn in your left hand.
-Move the hook under and over the yarn to wrap it around anticlockwise.
+Move the hook under and over the yarn to wrap it around anticlockwise (so that the yarn goes around back of the hook, over the top to the front).
+Always make sure you wrap your yarn around the hook in this direction.

 Pull the hook towards the slipknot, catching the yarn in the hook, and pulling it through the slipknot loop.
 This forms your first chain (ch) stitch.
 Repeat steps 1 and 2 to form a chain length.